madeleinevlt/phylogenytd/README.md

 1) Look at the metadata.
 Do you think we will cover enough diversity for a phylogenetic tree ?

-2) Use bioawk (or another tool), estimate the length of the Zika genome.
+2) Use bioawk (or another tool), estimate the length of your virus genome.
 Looking at the data, is there a genome which will have a lot of gaps in the alignment ?

 Tools available :
 bioawk : apt install bioawk